 - To account for large purchases I plan to make in the new year

 Budgets aren't made to be static or one-and-done.
-They are meant to be a guide for your finances and should be fluid.
+They are meant to guide your finances and should be fluid.
 Meaning they change based on your financial situation.
 Getting a new job, moving, wanting to buy a house or a car, and getting closer to retirement all impact you financially.
 Including your budget.

 Related read: How To Build Up Your Emergency Savings This Year